TURK EXIMBANK IN BRIEF

 In all of the lending programs, give priority to firms based in the so-called priority development areas and to SMEs.

-The entire capital of the Bank is owned by the Treasury.
+The entire capital of the Bank belongs to the Treasury.

 TURK EXIMBANK’S ROLE IN FUNDING EXPORT ACTIVITIES

-- The Undersecretary of the Ministry of Finance,
+- The Deputy Minister of Treasury and Finance,

-- The President of the Central Bank of Republic of Turkey,
+- The Chairman of the Central Bank of the Republic of Türkiye,

-- The Chairman and Deputy Chairman of the Board of Directors, and the Chief Executive Officer of Turk Eximbank.
+- The Chairman and Vice-Chairman of the Board of Directors and the General Manager of the Bank are natural members of the Board.

 Within the framework of the objectives of the annual programs, whether generally or related to country or sector specific groups, Turk Eximbank’s Board of Directors and its General Directorate are authorized to carry out assignments within the limits of a range of credit transaction, guarantee and insurance programs.